rellerreller/ginger-apache2/README.md

 ## Run the Virtual Machine

 The final step is to run the virtual machine.
 From within the ginger directory run the command below.
 This will create a new Ginger OS virtual machine that runs the Apache2 web server.
+The web server will only be accessible via the host.

 ```
 bash launch.sh